AwrenNuit/movie-gallery/README.md

 - Allowing a film's genre to be edited and/or removed
 - Making the delete confirmation look better

-Thank you to the faculty at Prime Digital Academy for helping me learn a new skill and ESPECIALLY my classmates for being so supportive.
+Thank you to the everyone at Prime Digital Academy for helping me learn a new skill and for being so supportive.

 If you have questions or concerns, email me at awren.nuit@gmail.com